Settings for examining assignments

 Assignment information to students

 You can enter information about the students' assignment directly.
 You can also add a file to the assignment.
-What you write here will be clearly shown to the students, but only when they can go in and open the assignment.
-Regardless of how you choose to present the exam wording, in a quiz, in a file or directly in the assignment, be clear in informing the students about where they find the information and what the students must upload for the submission to be correct.
+What you write here will be clearly shown to the students, but only when the assignment is available for them.
+Regardless if you choose to present the exam wording in a quiz, a file or directly in the assignment, be clear in informing the students about where they find the information and what the students must upload for the submission to be correct.
 For example: "Here you should upload a pdf of your scanned solution of task one, the question that was assigned to you in the quiz with the name ..."

 2. Handle the assignment results